darbyluv2code/fullstack-angular-and-springboot/bonus-content/secure-https-communication/openssl-setup.md

     CN = localhost
     ```

-5. Save the file as: `localhost.conf` in the directory: `angular-ecommerce`.
+5. Save the file.

-6. Run this command to generate the key and certificate.
+6. In the terminal window, run this command to generate the key and certificate.

     ```
     openssl req -x509 \